 Under s.38(3) of the Act, if the child was in the CEO’s care immediately before being taken into provisional protection and care, we may make any arrangement for the care of the child that is considered appropriate.
 Wherever possible, this arrangement must be determined with the child’s parens.

 Child protection workers, in consultation with their team leader or district director, must determine if there is an immediate and substantial risk to the child’s wellbeing.
-In assessing the child's need for ongoing protection, it is essential to address the steps described in the Chapter 2.2: Assessment and investigation processes.
+In assessing the child's need for ongoing protection, it is essential to address the steps described in the Chapter 2.2: Conducting a Child Protection Investigation.

 Determining when a child is at immediate and substantial risk is a professional judgement made after consideration of all the known factors relating to the child and his or her family.
 Child protection workers must consider the information at hand, any previous involvement with us, the age of the child and functioning of the parties involved.